Hoyasumii/avengers-endgame/README.md

 BRUCE BANNER: But, come on, the kid!
 But he...but you...

-SCOTT LANG: I don't want a picture wit
+SCOTT LANG: I don't want a picture with